 This often works well when turnover is relatively low.
 However, as revenue increases, this assumption may no longer reflect how your business actually operates.

-Once revenue grows, two situations typically emerge.
+Once revenue grows, two situations typically arise.

 Scenario A: your real costs are relatively low